workadventure/WeasleyProject/README.md

 * *tilesets*: All the tilesets used in your maps
 * *views*: ALl the views called in maps

-If you are going to create custom websites to embed in the map, please put it in "views" directory and reference the HTML files in the `input` option in *vite.config.js*.
+If you are going to create custom websites to embed in the map, please put it in **"views"** directory.

 ## Requirements